blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 		- 5:82
 	- Against Christians
 	- Against Jews and Christians
+		- 2:89 (The Jews deny everything that came afterward, may Allah condemn them)
+		- 2:102 (The Jews follow the magic of Solomon's period rather than Allah's word)
 		- 2:111-114 (Their proofs are invalid)
 		- 2:120 (Those who follow Jews or Christians would be misled)
 		- 2:125 (We won't follow you, we follow Abraham's faith, who wasn't a polytheist)